Not-Baguette/Stidium/tests/readme.md

 - Change the files every test
 - Stop indexing ASAP

 Conclusion: Blowfish is far better than AES when presented with huge amount of files, which is what we need.
 And doing it to 100,000 files is not good.
 But AES seems to perform better at smaller amount of files.
 More testing needed to validate the data.
-Also I noticed alot of files come out still somewhat corrupted, Might be faulty Blowfish algorithm on my part
+Also I noticed alot of files come out still somewhat corrupted, Might be faulty Blowfish algorithm on my part (Update: I tried it with `.pdf`s and it doesnt seem to cause an issue.)

 ## Results
 These results are *relative*, they are just for documentation purposes only.